zly2006/25w14craftmine-Bug-Fixes/README.md

 - Fixed **ALL** registry tag bugs in mine dimensions.
 - Fixed **ALL** structure (villages, trail chambers, etc) generation bugs in mine dimensions.
 - Allow "Soul Link" to be used in local LAN.
+- Fixed "The Ultimate Miner" cannot be obtained.
 - Fixed "Dry Land" Mine Ingredient obtaining.
 - "One HP" is not reset when you respawn in hub.